Defend against Trojans

 A VPN is a privacy tool that encrypts your internet data and hides your IP address when you’re online.
 VPNs help block anyone trying to track you, including government agencies, advertisers, and the types of hackers who may target you with a computer RAT.
 VPNs offer many other benefits too, such as the ability to access content.

 Not all VPNs offer the same level of protection against hackers and trackers.
-That’s why it’s important to choose a VPN like Norton Secure VPN that’s built specifically to keep you safer online, by automatically securing your network to help keep your web activity and the data you send and receive private.
-Download Norton Secure VPN on its own or get it as a built-in feature of Norton 360 DeluxePN
+That’s why it’s important to choose a VPN like Norton VPN that’s built specifically to keep you safer online, by automatically securing your network to help keep your web activity and the data you send and receive private.
+Download Norton VPN on its own or get it as a built-in feature of Norton 360 Deluxe.

 Use an intrusion detection system